vfarah-if/react-code-exercise/README.md

 10. **Error handling** with [react-error-boundary](https://www.npmjs.com/package/react-error-boundary?activeTab=dependencies) library that I feel solves this problem adequatlly in REACT and is light

 11. [**Dependabot**](https://docs.github.com/en/code-security/dependabot/dependabot-version-updates/configuring-dependabot-version-updates) is a way of for GitHub dependency management tools to help you handle the security risks and maintenance requirements of incorporating any **security risks** or **vulnerabilities** that are introduced because you rely on software that is maintained outside of your project.
 By doing nothing to a repository you are automatically generating *tech debt*, so automate this on a CI pipeline to autimatically checkin based on a successfull build and you will reduce the need for developers to do this, until there is a breaking change, which is inevitable.
-Configure the yml file through GitHub and there will be a
+Configure the yml file through GitHub and there will be a.
+There will also be way to get this to auto merge, see https://blog.somewhatabstract.com/2021/10/11/setting-up-dependabot-with-github-actions-to-approve-and-merge/ for more information

     ![image-20221120095453735](./readme-images/dependabot-alerts.png)